-Mediation for children and young people
+For children and young adults

 If you are a child or young person with serious health or care needs, it is really important to have your wishes and feelings heard.
 But it's not always easy.
 We are here to help.

 You may have different thoughts, wishes and feelings about your care and treatment than your family/ carers or the professionals involved.
 Or you may feel the same as they do but think you’re not being listened to.
 Or you may be in a situation where disagreements are taking place around you which you are finding upsetting.